-Photo 22.
-O-1a/b fuels in the foreground.
-Note the contrast with irrigated, maintained grass in the rear.
-(Outside project area).
+Photo 17.01 a/b fuels in foreground.
+Note the contrast with irrigated, maintained grass in rear.
+(Electoral Area C)

 Fuel types were provided in the Provincial Strategic Threat Analysis (PSTA) dataset.
-The PSTA fuels layer is conducted at a landscape level and typically appears coarse when viewed at a small scale.
+The PSTA fuels layer is conducted at a landscape level, and typically appears coarse when viewed at a small scale.
 The PSTA fuels data is derived from existing provincial data and algorithmic interpretation of orthophotos.
 When examined at a local scale for a CWPP, errors are evident.
-These are often due to recent disturbances, such as logging or land clearing for development.
-Another source of error is very fine differences in fuel types that are difficult to capture in a large-scale analysis, such as selection cut harvesting, or tree mortality from disturbance.
+These are often due to recent disturbance, such as logging or land clearing for development.
+Another source of error is very fine differences in fuel types that are difficult to capture in a large scale analysis, such as selection cut harvesting, or tree mortality from disturbance.